 I write mainly about Scottish literature and cultural politics, with a focus on the era of devolution (1967-present).
 I did my PhD at the University of Aberdeen, on the literary politics of James Kelman.
 My wider teaching and research interests lie in Anglophone vernacular writing, modernism and critical theory, and contemporary literature and politics.
 I'm currently Associate Dean for Research in the Faculty of Arts and Humanities.

 I've published articles on James Kelman (and masculinity, existentialism, canonicity, inner-speech, vernacular aesthetics), Alistair MacLeod, William McIlvanney, Alice Munro, Andrew O'Hagan, Don Paterson, Robert Louis Stevenson, Alan Warner, Irvine Welsh, Scottish novels of education, vernacular fetishism, ‘theory’ and cultural nationalism.
 I have work in progress on the Indyref novel, the literary culture of contemporary Scotland, more on James Kelman, and an essay on Tom Nairn and literary style.

-Occasionally I write for the New Statesman on topics related to my research, and other pieces of cultural and political commentary can be found here and here and here.
+Occasionally I write for the New Statesman on topics related to my research, and other pieces of cultural and political commentary can be found here.

-Alice Doyle - Archive and Narrative in the 2014 Scottish Independence Referendum (AHRC-funded; CDP with the National Library of Scotland)
+Alice Doyle - Archive and Narrative in the 2014 Scottish Independence Referendum (AHRC-funded; CDP with the National Library of Scotland, completed 2021)